French vs. German: Which Language To Learn?

-You’ve considered all your other options, and it’s come down to a simple choice between learning German and French.
+You’ve considered all your other options, and it’s come down to a simple choice between learning French or German.
 Except the more you sit with this decision, the more obvious it becomes that this isn’t a very simple choice at all.
-French and German are both widely spoken languages that can make you more competitive professionally, they both come steeped in rich literary traditions, and they’re both medium-ish on the difficulty scale (not overly intimidating, but enough of a challenge to keep things interesting).
+Both are widely spoken languages that can make you more competitive professionally, they both come steeped in rich literary traditions, and they’re both medium-ish on the difficulty scale (not overly intimidating, but enough of a challenge to keep things interesting).

 There’s no objectively correct choice in this dilemma, as you can probably already guess.
 There’s probably a right decision for you, though, and you can get there by weighing a few key factors.
 It might help to get really clear on your baseline motivation for learning a new language first.
 Then, consider some of the below points comparing German vs French.